This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 One caveat that I should also mention is that you don’t have to wait outside indefinitely for your dog to go to the bathroom.
 In fact, I’d recommend capping it at a maximum of 15 minutes.
 If they still haven’t gone potty, take them back inside.

-However, make sure to keep a close eye on them in case they actually had to go but got too distracted with butterflies, sticks, etc… 😉
+However, make sure to keep a close eye on them in case they actually have to go but get too distracted with butterflies, sticks, etc… 😉

 What should I do if they do have an accident inside the house?

 I’m not sure about you, but I’m not perfect… and I can assure you that your Great Dane won’t be either.
 Accidents are bound to happen, but as long as you’re putting in your own best effort they should be few and far between.

 When they do happen, don’t force your dog’s face into it or yell and scream at them.
 Great Danes are very sensitive and will be able to tell that you’re upset with them without all of that commotion.